Whole30 Healthy Shakshuka (High Protein Breakfast or Brunch)

 Whole30 Shakshuka

-🌿 How do I prevent my shakshuka from being watery?
+🌿 How do you keep shakshuka from being watery?

 Whole30 Shakshuka